The Tuskegee Syphilis Experiment

 Okay, we're back, Chuck, and we should probably talk about how this study began.

-Yeah, it was launched by the director of PHS's venereal disease division, someone named Talia Farrell Clark.
+Yeah, it was launched by the director of PHS's venereal disease division, someone named Talia Farrow Clark.
+And it was a two-arm study, again,

+a control group and an infected group.
 And I believe Clark did not suggest giving placebos, even though that happened.

 But he also didn't say, hey, you know, we're trying to study the difference between how it progresses in black men and white men.
+Let's bring in some white men.

 They strictly focused on black men.